bitcraftCoLtd/finite-state-machine/README.md

 Eventually you need states, represented by the *StateBase* abstract class.
 Our recommendation is to create another abstract base class inheriting from *StateBase* that will contain the common code for all states related to a given state machine.
 Then to create concrete specific states based on that common base state instead of directly inheriting from *StateBase*.

-For a state machine that implement a shopping basket, you may create the following class hierarchy:
+For a state machine that implements a shopping basket, you may create the following class hierarchy:

     public abstract class BasketStateBase : StateBase
 	{